-Prime example of that is the relationship with my grandmother.
+A prime example of that is the relationship with my grandmother.
 We used to argue a lot and talk past each other.
-In my old mind, I used to think that if I accomplished x, y and z then I surely would make her understand that arguing with me is pointless without as much as saying a word … great logic I know;)
+In my old mind, I used to think that if I accomplished x, y and z, then I surely would make her understand that arguing with me is pointless without as much as saying a word … great logic I know;)

 After all … isn’t your perception of the world your reality?

 So how do you measure your personal growth progress?
 How can you appreciate the fact that you are likely doing much better than you think?

 Are you struggling in a relationship?
 Do you have a specific view of where your relationship should be, but don’t know how to get there?